 Yes.
-Redundancies are subject to a range of requirements, and failure to observe them could give rise to claims for unfair dismissal.
-The best way to reduce the risk is to have a procedure and stick to it.
+Redundancies are subject to a range of requirements, and failure to observe them could give rise to claims for constructive or unfair dismissal (if the employee has over two years' service), as well as discrimination, (which has no minimum service requirement).
+The best way to reduce these risks is to have a procedure and stick to it.
 It should cover:

-- seeking a view from the union (if any)
+- seeking a view from the trade union (if the employee has one)

-- informing and consulting employee representatives in cases of collective redundancy
+- informing and consulting employee representatives (or trade union representatives) in cases of collective redundancy;

-- considering alternative employment for those employees whose roles are redundant
+- considering alternative employment for those employees whose roles are made redundant;

 There is also an Acas Code of Practice which provides practical guidance and principles to help you (and your employees and their representatives) establish and operate fair and reasonable disciplinary procedures.
 However the Code of Practice does not apply to redundancies.